Geta/Epi.IndexContentInFind/README.md

 # Epi.IndexContentInFind
-Tool to index content items for Episerver.
+Tool to index content items in Episerver Find.
 Makes it possible to index a single item or an item including it's descendents.

 ![ScreenShot](/docs/screenshot-01.png)